 Your next “non-paying clients” steps…

 So there you have them…7 practical strategies you can apply when you have non-paying clients.
-I really hope this is not your problem.
+Even as I share them, I really hope this is not your problem.

-Did you notice anything in particular about them?
+But did you notice anything similar about most of them?

-Well, 6 of them require you to change some of your behaviour or approaches while only the last one is directly applicable to the client.
+No?
+Well, 6 of them require you to change some of your behaviour or approaches to collecting your outstanding debts.
+Only the last one is directly applicable to the client.

 Think about that.
 It’s another example that when you take responsibility for a problem, you can fix it.